 The approach taken will depend upon the key concerns and desired outcome.
 Much depends on whether the restructure is based on necessity and financial distress resulting in the need for business turnaround or whether the restructuring is designed to streamline, ring fence against risk or create efficiencies including tax efficiency.

 Typical concerns will usually revolve around:

 - Goodwill and branding – Who gets to keep the trading name and goodwill requires a decision as this is an asset which can be very valuable.
 A further point is trading history – some businesses need a solid history to deal with lenders and suppliers.
 In other cases the reorganisation is an opportunity to bury an undesired history.

-Existing contracts may be affected by a change of control of the resulting businesses.
+- Continuity of business – existing contracts may be affected by a change of control .
 Consideration is needed as to whether any consents are required and if this could throw up issues.